-The formal process for identifying, evaluating and managing significant risks faced by the Group is overseen by The Risk and Compliance Committee (RCC), in association with the work performed by the Internal Audit and Risk Management function.
-The RCC provide the business with a framework for risk management, upward reporting of significant risks and policies and procedures.
+The formal process for identifying, evaluating, and managing significant risks faced by the Group is overseen by the Board along with the Company’s Finance, Legal, and Compliance Teams.
+These Teams provide the business with a risk management framework, upward reporting of significant risks, Company policies, and standard operating procedures.

 The Group takes a two-pronged approach to risk identification: (i) a bottom-up approach at the business function level; and (ii) a top-down approach at the senior leadership team level.
 All identified risks are assessed against a pre-defined scoring matrix and prioritised accordingly.
 Any risks identified in the bottom-up approach deemed to be rated as higher risk are escalated in line with pre-defined escalation procedures for further evaluation.

-The Sophos Group Plc Board (the Board) has overall responsibility for ensuring the Policy complies with our legal and ethical obligations, and that all those under the control of the Company comply with the Company’s Modern Slavery Policy.
+The Board governing the Sophos Group companies has overall responsibility for ensuring the Policy complies with the Company’s legal and ethical obligations, and that all those under the control of the Company comply with the Company’s Modern Slavery Policy.

-The Board’s Audit and Risk Committee provides oversight regarding the implementation of the Policy and monitoring of risks and issues raised.
-The Policy recognises the Group’s responsibilities under the Act, and applies to the Sophos Supply Chain and to all persons working for us or on our behalf in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third-party representatives and business partners.
+The Board provides oversight regarding the implementation of the Policy and monitoring of risks and issues raised in connection with it.
+The Policy recognises the Group’s responsibilities under the Act and applies to the Sophos Supply Chain and to all persons working for us or on behalf of the Company in any capacity, including employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents, contractors, external consultants, third-party representatives and business partners.

 Any breach of the Policy by a Sophos Team Member may result in disciplinary action, and potential dismissal for an employee, and the likely termination of our relationship with a Supplier.
 A material breach of the Policy by a vendor or third-party may result in a termination of the business relationship and further actions, depending on the circumstances.

-Suppliers: we take the following actions in respect of each Supplier:
+Suppliers: we take the following actions with respect to each Supplier: